rykener/django-manifest-loader/README.md

 )](https://travis-ci.org/shonin/django-manifest-loader)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat-square)](#)

 _Always have access to the latest webpack assets, with minimal configuration.
 Wraps Django's built in `{% static %}` templatetag to allow you to link to assets according to a webpack manifest file.
 Handles webpack's split chunks._

+## About

+At it's heart Django Manifest Loader is an extension to Django's built-in `static` templatetag.
+When you use the provided `{% manifest %}` templatetag, all the manifest loader is doing is taking the input string, looking it up against the manifest file, modifying the value, and then passing along the result to the `{% static %}` template tag.
+The `{% manifest_match %}` tag works similarly, just with a bit of additional logic to find all the necessary files and to render the output.

 **Turns this**